W. D. Jones: Barrow Gang

 By age 15 or 16, W.D.
 Jones was known to the local police.
 He hung around the Barrows' service station on Eagle Ford Road and collected license plates for LC’s older brothers Clyde and Buck to use on cars they stole.
 He was picked up in Dallas at least once "on suspicion" of car theft and was arrested with LC in Beaumont, Texas for car theft.
 On Christmas Eve 1932, Clyde Barrow and his friend Bonnie — already on the run, and glamorous outlaws to W.D. — stopped by home.
 Barrow was between assistants, and he and Parker brought Jones along with them when they left.

 The next afternoon in Temple, Texas, in a botched attempt at stealing a car, Jones or Barrow shot and killed the car's owner, grocery clerk Doyle Johnson, a 27-year-old new father.
 Newspaper accounts reported that the fatal shots came from the passenger side of the car.
 According to Jones, Barrow used this report to make sure Jones wouldn’t dare leave the gang.
 Jones was indicted for Johnson's murder by a Bell County grand jury, but was not tried.

-WD Jones at his first arrest, 1931.
+W.D.
+Jones at his first arrest, 1931.
 William Daniel Jones, 15, and friend LC Barrow were arrested after disappearing with, then wrecking, a bootlegger's car.